National Contest Journal

 The National Contest Journal (also referred to by the acronym NCJ) is a bimonthly magazine published by the American Radio Relay League, with an independent volunteer editor.
 The magazine covers topics related to amateur radio contesting.
+NCJ publishes articles aimed at and written by amateur radio operators at all levels of contest still.
 The magazine is published in English and draws its subscription base primarily from the United States of America and Canada.

 History

 The National Contest Journal was founded by Minnesotan contester Tod Olson, K0TO.
 In his editorial for volume 1, issue 1 (January/February, 1973), Olson described the motivational purpose of the publication: "We believe that a genuine desire exists for more information about Radio Contests.
 Most of us have an interest in learning about other stations, operators, etc that we find in competition with us."
 Olson relied upon the National Traffic System to gather claimed scores in order to print tables of likely competition winners months before the official results were published by the contest sponsors.
 Publication for the first three years was done with typewriters and offset printing.
 Each issue was 16 pages in 5" x 7.5" format.
 After printing, issues were assembled at Olson's home and mailed from a local post office.